CaQtiml/clox_rust/README.md

 Progress
 - [x] Chunks of Bytecode
 - [x] A Virtual Machine
-- [ ] Scanning on Demand
+- [x] Scanning on Demand
+- [x] Compiling Expressions
+- [ ] Types of Values
 - [ ] ...

+Notes to myself:
-Note to myself: I use Git on Ubuntu.
+- I use Git on Windows.
+Run all git commands on Windows Terminal.
+- I compile and run code on WSL.

 If you want to navigate to the result of each chapter, you can use
 ```